top of page

 • December-January will be summer, so expect hotter weather and possibly more people and traffic.

-• Bring sun-protection: hats, rash vests, sunscreen (the Aussie sun can be intense).
+• Bring sun protection: hats, rash vests, and sunscreen.
+The Aussie sun can be intense.

-• Consider one “quiet moment” each day: maybe morning swim when it’s cooler, then rest/siesta, then afternoon activity.
+• Consider one “quiet moment” each day.
+Maybe a morning swim when it’s cooler, followed by a rest or siesta, then an afternoon activity.

-• Mixed weather possible: even beach towns sometimes get showers so have a backup indoor plan (board games, local library/café wifi).
+• Mixed weather is possible.
+Even beach towns sometimes get showers, so have a backup indoor plan (board games, local library, or café Wi-Fi).

-• If you’re charging an EV or planning logistics: check local chargers / parking early.
+• If you’re charging an EV or planning logistics, check local chargers and parking early.

-• EV charging – available in Crescent Head town (EVX-Pole Charger - Rankine St) and Kempsey (check PlugShare before departure).
+• EV charging is available in Crescent Head town (EVX-Pole Charger - Rankine St) and Kempsey (check PlugShare before departure).

 7-Day Family Itinerary